cox-labs/PluginTutorial/README.md

 ﻿# Plugin Tutorial

 MQ Summer School tutorial for Perseus plugin development.
 The plugin development tutorial consists of two parts.
+Make sure to have all the requirements installed.

-# C# plugin API
+## C# plugin API

 Most functionality in Perseus is implemented in C#, by following the plugin API ([see online](https://github.com/jurgencox/perseus-plugins)).